Are you still struggling to get sufficient reach of your pins on Pinterest? Are you wondering if a Tailwind App review can help?

 No Tailwind App review would be complete without taking a look at Tailwind Tribes.
 In a nutshell, it is a place where contributors or bloggers get together and collaborate virtually.

-A tribe is normally focused on a set of topics allowing everyone to share pins that are relevant to their niche.
+A tribe is focused on a set of topics allowing everyone to share pins that are relevant to their niche.

 These tribes are very similar to Pinterest group boards except that many times I find that tribes are more responsive to my content compared to group boards.